garrandall/popular-music-data/tracks/beaucoups-of-blues-ringo-starr.md

 I'm coming home, (coming home)
 I've had me enough.

-Oh, where are the things i saw in my dreams?
+Oh, where are the things I saw in my dreams?
 Where's the happy that freedom should bring?
 I see me today and know yesterday
-That i threw away my most precious things.
+That I threw away my most precious things.
 I see me a man who's lonely, wants only to lose Beaucoups of blues.